Farmers’ Market Nutrition Program

 About the Program

 The Farmers' Market Nutrition Program provides vouchers that can be used to buy fresh, unprepared fruits and vegetables from State-approved farmers' markets.
-Women and children that have been certified to receive WIC services or who are on a waiting list for WIC certification are eligible to participate.
+Women and children that have been certified to receive WIC services are eligible to participate.

 The Farm Direct Program, begun in 2010, combines the WIC Farmers' Market Nutrition Program with the WIC program in a way that authorizes individual farmers to accept both WIC Farmers' Market Nutrition Program Benefits (FMNP) and WIC Fruit and Vegetable Benefits (FVB).
 Authorized farmers may sell their Farm Direct eligible produce in a Farmers' Market, at a roadside stand, from the back of a truck, at their farm, or "u-pick" style.